- REAL, AUTHENTIC Mexico like you’ve never seen it!

 Once at Copper Canyon, we’ll head off for 5 days into the rugged wild with our Tarahumara guides and let them lead us through the land and culture in a way not usually shown to outsiders (with David Holladay along, we’re basically family!).
 We’ll live local, eating and staying with village families and have many opportunities to learn traditional living skills thousands of years old.
 You’ll see everything from sub-tropical mango groves to alpine forests and visit villages that have no outside contact besides us every year.
 It’s breathtaking, inspiring, physically challenging, and down-right lifechanging.
 Each trip to Copper Canyon is NEVER the same, and thats a good thing!

-The Day-to-Day Schedule: (Click for More Detail)
+The Day-to-Day Schedule:

 Day 1-2: The first few days for the trip are spent on the road to Copper Canyon.
 The schedule and stopping points are usually quite fluid as we keep ourselves open to unique transit and exploration opportunities that tend to crop up on any great adventure!
 In trips past, we’ve detoured to Baja fishing villages and desert mountain towns well off the beaten path for experiences along the way that make every trip unique.

 Days 3-8: Upon arrival at Copper Canyon, we’ll spend a day in one of the beautiful upper mountain towns and then head off trail into the mountains to meet our Tarahumara guides.
 For the next 5 days we will travel the back-country of copper canyon, camping in true wilderness and as well as in remote villages that only remain accessible by ancient Tarahumara running trails.
-Daytime activities include exploring surrounding wilderness, learning primitive survival skills, and participating in traditional daily living activities of the Tarahumara.
+Daytime activities include exploring surrounding wilderness, learning primitive survival skills, wilderness safety and risk mitigation training, and participating in traditional daily living activities of the Tarahumara.
 Past skills learned include producing traditional stone axes, woven yucca baskets, sandal making, friction fire methods, food production and processing, animal tending, shelters, instrument production, land navigation, language instruction, traditional medicine, animal tracking and more.

 Days 9-10: Group members are welcome to travel back with guides to the USA or continue on their travels separately at this point.
 Using ground transportation, the trip back to the USA usually takes between one and two days.